 Of course, it’s one thing to try and help people find healthier ways to eat the foods they love.
 But, when I come across people who are trying to eat vegetarian or vegan, I often learn even more about them.
 Usually, they’ve spent a good deal of time thinking about their diet—whether the choice stemmed from health or environmental reasons, or both.

-Sometimes, folks make assumptions about The Plant Paradox not being for them because they’re trying to practice a meatless lifestyle.
+Sometimes, folks make assumptions about how a lectin-free diet isn’t for them because they’re trying to practice a meatless lifestyle.
 But, I’m practically a vegetarian myself.
-That’s why every recipe in The Plant Paradox has a vegetarian or vegan option.
+That’s why every one of my recipes has a vegetarian or vegan option.

-So, today I want to talk to you about how to stay Plant Paradox-friendly – and get loads of protein without having to rely on lectin-filled grains, or even soy.
+So, today I want to talk to you about how to get loads of protein without having to rely on lectin-filled grains or even soy.

 Watch the video here: